hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Working with Nulls

-- An extension method .nn to "cast away" nullability.
+- An extension method .nn is provided to "cast away" nullability.
-- This is a proposal, not yet implemented as of 2019-12-15.

 ```scala
 val strOrNull: String|Null = "foo"